MS-14A Gelgoog

 The MS-14A Gelgoog was developed together with energy cap-based armaments to fulfil Zeon’s goal of arming its new mobile suits with handheld beam weaponry.
 It was meant to be a replacement for the outdated MS-06F Zaku II as the backbone of the Zeon forces.

-The Gelgoog was a high performance mobile suit that matched the Earth Federation‘s RX-78-2 Gundam.
-It was actually faster, had a power plant higher output, and was armed with more beam weaponry.
+The Gelgoog was a high performance mobile suit that matched the Earth Federation’s RX-78-2 Gundam.
+It was actually faster, had a higher power output, and was armed with more beam weaponry.
 Its superiority was evident during the first clash between the two units during the One Year War.

-The forearms of the Gelgoog were mounted with jet engine thrusters to increase the mobile suit’s manoeuvrability.
+The forearms of the Gelgoog were mounted with jet engine thrusters to increase the mobile suit’s maneuverability.
 Some units were later refitted with linear seats and panoramic monitor cockpits.

 Armaments

-The standard weapons used by the Gelgoog were a ranged beam weapon and a twin beam sword for melee combat.
+The standard weapons used by the Gelgoog were a beam rifle for ranged attacks and a twin beam sword for melee combat.

 Twin beam sword